moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 When considering new software services to enhance GitLab's business needs and objectives, see below for some some high level recommendations to leverage while evaluating the software's capabilities and usabilities.

  - Does the vendor have a Single Sign-On (SSO) authentication method to enables GitLab users to securely authenticate with multiple applications and websites by using just one set of credentials?
-   - Security recommends the vendor have the ability to integrate using Okta or Google Oauth as the preferred SSO authentication method.
+   - Security requires vendors have the ability to integrate using Okta or Google Oauth as the preferred SSO authentication method.
  - Does the vendor adhere to industry standards and best practices by completing a independent third party audit of their security controls?
-   - Security recommends software vendors complete and share an annual independent third party audit of their security controls.
+   - Security requires software vendors complete and share an annual independent third party audit of their security controls.
 Some examples of these are a [SOC 2 or ISO 27001 certification](https://handbook.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management/#acceptable-third-party-attestations).
  - Does the vendor require an independent third party penetration test of the their systems to identify and remediate vulnerabilities and weaknesses that could be exploited by malicious actors?
-   - Security recommends the vendor conduct annual independent penetration testing on all systems supporting their SaaS solution and provide remediation steps to address any open findings.
+   - Security requires the vendor conduct annual independent penetration testing on all systems supporting their SaaS solution and provide remediation steps to address any open findings.

 </details>